 - FV = 22,292.43 * (1.00046) ^ 24

 - FV = 22,292.43 * 1.116

 - FV = $24,888 [Value of the account as on December 31, 2017]

 - The primary benefit of FV is to determine whether an investment opportunity will garner sufficient yield in the future.

 - The concept is applicable to Personal and Corporate decisions.

 - The objective is to have an understanding of how economic factors can have an impact on the earnings such as Inflation, Standard of living, operating expenses/recurring expenses (separate analysis is required to be done).

-- It shows the stream of payments which are expected to receive over a period of time e.g. a 10-year investment can show how much returns can be earned every year.
+- It shows the stream of payments that are expected to receive over a period of time e.g. a 10-year investment can show how much returns can be earned every year.

 Future Value Calculator

 You can use the following Future Value Calculator